2016 AFC U-16 Championship: Qualified teams

 The following 16 teams qualified for the final tournament.
 Nepal were replaced by Kyrgyzstan due to one of their players failing an MRI bone test.

 On 12 April 2016, the AFC Competitions Committee decided that if the FIFA suspension of the Kuwait Football Association was not lifted by 13 May 2016, the next highest ranked team in the AFC U-16 Championship qualifying competition would replace Kuwait in the competition.

 On 13 May 2016, the FIFA Congress confirmed the suspension of Kuwait, and asked the FIFA Council to lift the suspension as soon as the necessary requirements are fulfilled.
 As a result, Kuwait were replaced by Yemen, the next highest ranked team in the AFC U-16 Championship qualifying competition.

 Venues

 The tournament is played in two venues:

 Draw

 The draw for the final tournament was held on 26 May 2016, 15:00 IST (UTC+5:30), in Goa (postponed from 4 May 2016).
 The 16 teams were drawn into four groups of four teams.
 The teams were seeded according to their performance in the previous edition in 2014.

+Squads

+Players born on or after 1 January 2000 were eligible to compete in the tournament.
+Each team should register a squad of minimum 18 players and maximum 23 players, minimum three of whom must be goalkeepers.